polakowo/vectorbt/docs/docs/getting-started/resources.md

     Sponsor me on [GitHub Sponsors](https://github.com/sponsors/polakowo) and get access to our private Discord server where you can get an instant support from our vibrant community.
-In addition, vectorbt PRO is (much) easier to use and provides a range of exclusive examples and articles to help beginners and professionals alike!
+In addition, vectorbt PRO is (much) easier to use and provides a range of exclusive examples and articles!

+### Paid sessions

+Have difficulties getting started or implementing your project?
+Contact chad@greyhoundanalytics.com - he's offering professional help to organizations and individuals alike.
+You can also visit his YouTube channel ([link](https://www.youtube.com/c/ChadThackray/videos)) and the company website ([link](https://greyhoundanalytics.com/)) to learn more about his work.